jakemath/Blockchain-ETL/README.md

 The `onChain` key specifies whether the task should be run using the Hardhat Runtime Environment.
 This enables lower-level blockchain interactions leveraging `hardhat` and `ethers.js`.
 These tasks should be defined as `hardhat` tasks and imported into `hardhat.config.js`.
 See `tasks/uniswapOnChain.js` for an example.

 ### Docker Image
 Task containers are built on a `node.js` base image - the project `package.json` further specifies `hardhat` and `ethers.js` as dependencies.
-These libraries enable one to interact with blockchain networks at low levels - see the `stream-pairs` task in `tasks/uniswapOnChain.js` for an example.
+These libraries enable one to interact with blockchain networks at low levels - see the `track-pairs` task in `tasks/uniswapOnChain.js` for an example.

 ### Docker Compose
 Each distinct task should be added as a distinct `service` in `docker-compose.yml`.
 One can easily customize the configurations for a specific task to suit one's purposes.
 Unless otherwise specified, all task containers share the same `node_modules` folder as a mounted volume.
 This means project dependencies only need to be downloaded once in deployment, regardless of the number of tasks.